eine Gruppe Kinder sitzt bei einer Führung durch die Ausstellung "Ozeanien" auf dem Boden. Ein Kind meldet sich.

 Why were objects collected for museums during the colonial period?
 What were the social, economic, and political effects of the colonial division of Africa?
 Imperialist strivings for power not only shaped the 19th century, but continue to do so today.
 At the political level, restitution processes are underway, and provenance research is attempting to learn more about the origins of objects based on historical documents.
 How do we deal with this difficult heritage?

-Teaching field: xxxxx
+Teaching field: history, social studies

 For whom?
 Recommended for grades 6 to 13